 Nature has endowed us with a number of pests and one of these is the mouse.
 Mice eat garbage and other foods left behind by human beings and animals.
-In short, they clear the left over which might sound beneficial.
+In short, they clear the leftover which might sound beneficial.
 However, these pests reproduce at a very fast rate and end up being a nuisance in the homes.
 In fact, according to research, mice can carry over 35 diseases which can be spread directly to human beings.
 This includes fleas which they spread to other pets in your homes.
 In winter, mice infestation can be critical given the fact that they are looking for a warm place where they can feed, breed and hide.
 Therefore, you may end up having an exodus of mice moving into your home during winter.
-This might sound scary but do not worry, there are a number of techniques you can use to get rid of mice from your home during this period.
+This might sound scary but do not worry, there are a number of techniques you can use to get rid of mice from your home during this period, however it is advised to call professional pest control in Georgetown when dealing with mice.

 Bait traps are the common means of getting rid of mice.
 These traps are often set along the walls since the mouse’s eyesight is limited hence it always runs along the walls while using their whiskers as their guide.
 Some of these traps include a snap trap which can be set using peanut as the bait.
 You can also use glue instead of a snap trap.
 Unfortunately, traps can also end up trapping birds, snakes and other small pets in your home.